 Congratulations!
 Now what…?

 Notify your department chair, dean, and OSRP.

 The award documents (letter, terms, and conditions) must be processed through the Office of Sponsored Research and Programs (OSRP) and reviewed by our general counsel.
-If you –- the PI — receive such documents, please send or deliver to OSRP as soon as you receive them.
+If you –- the PI — receive such documents, please send or deliver original documents to OSRP or forward the original communication immediately to firstname.lastname@example.org.
 If OSRP or another administrative office receives the documents, OSRP will notify the PI.

 Step 7: Acceptance

 OSRP will then: